 Call your health care provider if you have unusual vaginal bleeding.

-Anovulatory bleeding; Bleeding - dysfunctional uterine; DUB; Abnormal uterine bleeding; Menorrhagia - dysfunctional; Polymenorrhea - dysfunctional; Metrorrhagia - dysfunctional
+Anovulatory bleeding; Bleeding - dysfunctional uterine; DUB; Abnormal uterine bleeding-hormonal; Menorrhagia - dysfunctional; Polymenorrhea - dysfunctional; Metrorrhagia - dysfunctional

 ACOG Practice Bulletin No. 110: Noncontraceptive uses of hormonal contraceptives.
 Obstet Gynecol.
 2010 Jan;115(1):206-18.
 PMID: 20027071 www.ncbi.nlm.nih.gov/pubmed/20027071.

 Committee on Practice Bulletins - Gynecology.
 Practice bulletin no. 136: management of abnormal uterine bleeding associated with ovulatory dysfunction.
 Obstet Gynecol.
 2013 Jul;122(1):176-85.
 PMID: 23787936 www.ncbi.nlm.nih.gov/pubmed/23787936.